winton/smart_asset/README.md

 smart_asset
 </pre>

-If your project is Git version controlled, only the assets that have changed are repackaged.
+Only the assets that have changed are repackaged.

-Otherwise, all packages generate every time.

 Include Packages in Your Template
 ---------------------------------